globulus/simi/README.md

 print private._privateField # Error
 print private._method() # Error
 ```
-* Using the *import* keyword followed by a class name will create a mixin by copying all the public, non-init fields and methods from the supplied class into the target class.
 * Classes that are defined as **class$ Name** are *open classes*, which means that you can add properties to them.
 Most base classes are open, allowing you to add methods to all Objects, Strings and Numbers:
 ```ruby
 # Adding a method that doubles a number